Why Is It Important To Have An Attorney When Selling Real Property?

 YOUR INTERESTS TAKE PRECEDENCE

 Selling real property is a big deal.
-It can be one of the most stressful and rewarding decisions of your life; and the financial costs of having a competent attorney from JRQ & Associates at your side, as you navigate the transaction, is not as burdensome as you think.
+It can be one of the most stressful and rewarding decisions of your life, and the financial costs of having a competent real estate attorney from JRQ & Associates at your side as you navigate the transaction is not as burdensome as you think.
 In fact, proceeding through closing without an attorney might cost you more in the long run in terms of future litigation costs—where it turns out that the purchase agreement did not comply with state law in some respect, or where it turns out that the purchase agreement included unconscionable terms.

 REVIEWING THE [TENTATIVE] PURCHASE AGREEMENT

 If you plan to sell the real estate property then you should be familiar with one of the most important parts of the sale, the purchase agreement.
 Essentially, the purchase agreement is a contract between the buyer and seller that lays out the terms of the contract.
 It includes inter alia the address, price, the amount of down payment, the closing date, and items included and excluded in the sale of real property.
 The purchase agreement is tentative where the buyer and seller negotiate the terms of the contract.
 Sometimes the contract includes non-advantageous terms that you, the seller, might not even realize.
 The last thing you need is to realize it too late!
 An experienced real estate attorney from JRQ & Associates can guide you through the purchase agreement and the preceding negotiations.